Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06c-monitor-data-warehouse.md

 1. Run the modified query and view the results, which show details of all queries and their durations.

 > **Further Information**: See [Query insights in Fabric data warehousing](https://learn.microsoft.com/fabric/data-warehouse/query-insights) in the Microsoft Fabric documentation for more information about using query insights.

+## Review

+In this lab, you learned:

+- Exploring dynamic management views.
+- Exploring query insights.

+## Now, click on Next from the lower right corner to move on to the next lab.